sinsunsan/sinsunsan.github.io/_posts/2016-12-27-authenticate-google-cloud.md

 Here is the next error message.
 What is not found ?
-The api route used by gcloud bucket.upload function?
+* The api route used by gcloud bucket.upload function?
-Or the file I am giving it to upload?
+* Or the file I am giving it to upload?
+* Or the bucket?

 By the way what is the file format it is expecting?
+Let's look at the code

 ```
 firebase there was an error uploading to gcloud  { ApiError: Not Found